Veterans and women graduate from two new RCBC programs prepared for careers

 The programs, offered through RCBC’s Workforce Development Institute, provided free training to military members transitioning out of the service and women to prepare them for new careers in energy and construction industries.

-Eleven students from Solar Ready Vets, which was developed by the U.S. Department of Energy, will graduate on Thursday, Jan.
+Eleven students from Solar Ready Vets, which was developed by the U.S. Department of Energy, graduated on Thursday, Jan.
 12 in a ceremony at 1 p.m. in the Enterprise Center, room 144.
 The students are all military members from either the Army, Air Force or Navy who are preparing to enter civilian life.

 “These military members who are transitioning out the service are uniquely qualified for new careers in the growing field of solar energy because of the hands-on training they received at Rowan College at Burlington County and the technical and interpersonal skills they gained in the service,” said Burlington County Freeholder Ryan Peters, a former Navy SEAL and current Lieutenant Commander in the Naval Reserve.
-Peters will be attending the graduation ceremony for the service members on Jan.
-12.

 According to The Solar Foundation, New Jersey is one of the top 20 solar job states.
 In addition, a Solar Energy Industries Association’s report found that New Jersey was the fourth largest “Solar State” based on cumulative solar electric capacity installed.

 The six-week Solar Ready Vets program prepared participants for the North American Board of Certified Energy Practitioners Entry Level Exam and solar-related jobs like photovoltaic (PV) system installers, sales representatives, and system inspectors.
 They also had the opportunity to meet with 14 different solar energy employer partners.